Tim-Claessen/RedCup/README.md

 ## ⚠️ Known Limitations

-- **No Offline Mode**: Requires Firebase connection for data persistence
+- **Offline Mode**: App continues functioning when offline, but data persistence requires Firebase connection (graceful degradation implemented)
 - **No Tournament Support**: Only ad-hoc games supported (tournament mode pending)
 - **Web Limitations**: Some native features may not work in web build